Abhishek-Verma27/crypto-price-prediction/readme.md

 # Crypto Price Prediction

 This project combines machine learning with blockchain to predict cryptocurrency prices based on historical data.
-Blockchain ensures the transparency and immutability of data used for AI training, while AI models provide price predictions.
+Blockchain ensures the transparency and immutability of prediction data while AI models provide price predictions.

 ## Table of Contents